Department of Nursing & Public Health

 The Department of Nursing & Public Health offers the following programs:

-- Health Care Administration for Business Majors (also listed in College of Business and Department of Economics)
+- Health Care Administration for Business Majors (also listed in Wilson College of Business and Department of Economics)

-- Health Care Administration for Non-Business Majors (also listed in College of Business and Department of Economics)
+- Health Care Administration for Non-Business Majors (also listed in Wilson College of Business and Department of Economics)

 - Community Nutrition